 CRM plays an important role in three traditional branches of the enterprise: marketing, sales and customer service.
 In each of these areas, CRM tools offer the ability to use descriptive data to improve internal performance and external value to customers.

-Marketing teams use CRM to plan well-targeted campaigns, optimize their budgets and hand the best leads off to sales.
+Marketing teams tap into data stored on CRM platforms to plan well-targeted campaigns, optimize their budgets and hand the best leads off to sales.
 Armed with CRM information, sales personnel are better positioned to close, and even expand, offerings of peripheral products and services.
 Finally, customer service is better able to retain brand loyalty by making its service individual and highly customer-centric, given the depth of available data on individual customers.

 The benefits of CRM for partner organizations